 But hormonal birth control pills come with some potential side effects for athletes including weight gain, muscle loss, and decreased performance.

 I went off the pill because several brands gave me migraine headaches.
 Doctors put me on it to try to get my period back after suffering from amenorrhea for many years.
-I finally stopped taking a hormonal birth control pill all together almost a decade ago.
-Since, I have watched friends struggle to find a pill that helped them regulate their periods, get their periods to return, or help with bone loss.
+I finally stopped taking a hormonal birth control pill altogether almost a decade ago.
+Since then, I have watched friends struggle to find a pill that helped them regulate their periods, get their periods to return, or help with bone loss.